mautic/developer-documentation-new/docs/design/labelling.rst

 Update
 ^^^^^^

-Label for a button in a dialog or form for editing an object.
+Label for a button in a dialog or Form for editing an object.
 The settings in the dialog are applied to the object when it is updated.

 Compare Edit.